samrat/kim_mpeg_ts/README.md

 being battle-tested with production workloads.
 Checkout its code and the tests for some usage examples.

-Initial table/packet parsing code was copies verbatim from https://github.com/membraneframework/membrane_mpegts_plugin.
+Initial table/packet parsing code was copied verbatim from https://github.com/membraneframework/membrane_mpegts_plugin.

 ## Installation